RESP or RRSP? Cover Both Bases With One Investment | Kaleido Blog Article

 They’re formally known as Registered Education Savings Plans and Registered Retirement Savings Plans.
 As you might guess, the first one allows you to invest money to help fund your child’s post-secondary education, and the second one to save for your retirement.

-When your child (the RESP beneficiary) enrolls in a post-secondary program, they get the government grants and the income earned on the grants and contributions.
-They will receive these amounts in the form of education assistance payments (EAPs),2 while the remaining funds (the contributions) will be returned to you3 at maturity, tax-free.
+When your child (the RESP beneficiary) enrols in eligible post-secondary studies,2 they get the government grants and the income earned on grants and contributions.
+They will receive these amounts in the form of Education Assistance Payments (EAP).
+The EAPs are added to the student’s income, which is usually lower, greatly reducing or even eliminating the amount of income tax owed on these payments.
+The remaining funds (the contributions) will be returned to you3 at maturity, tax-free.

 So what do you do with your money afterwards?